 - Who Can Apply?

-The artist mentor and apprentice apply together.
-Before completing the application, the artist mentor and apprentice not only should agree upon what material will be covered, where and how the sessions will be held, and how long the apprenticeship will last but discuss why participation in the program is valuable to each of them individually and their shared cultural community.
+Interested artist mentors and apprentices apply together.
+Before completing the application, the artist mentors and apprentices should meet to discuss their ideas for the apprenticeship.
+Both the artist mentor and apprentice must agree on the following details: what material will be covered, where and how the sessions will be held, how long the apprenticeship will last, and how the budget will be allocated.
+Further, the artist mentor and apprentice should discuss why participation in the apprenticeship program is valuable to each of them individually and their shared community more broadly.
+The narrative questions included in the application reflect these points.

-A panel of traditional arts specialists, community leaders, and past program participants will review complete applications and make recommendations for approval according to the following criteria:
+Moderated by Texas Folklife staff, a panel of folk and traditional arts specialists and past program participants will review completed applications on a competitive basis and make recommendations for approval according to the following criteria:

-- Artistic strength of the artist mentor's work according to the standards of the cultural community
+- Artistic strength of the artist mentor's work according to the standards of the traditional community

 - Established skill and demonstrated commitment of the apprentice

-- Role of the artist and significance of the tradition in community life
+- Role and significance of the tradition in community life

 The program will NOT fund: